How Much Does Roof Repair Cost? [2025 Data]

 8 common roof repairs illustrated, including damaged fascia, poor ventilation, and clogged or damaged gutters

-The type of roof repair—whether it's a minor fix like patching a leak or a complex structural issue—significantly impacts your costs.
-Here's a look at average costs for common roof repair projects, and explanations of what each repair involves:
+The type of roof repair—whether it's a minor fix, such as patching a leak, or a complex structural issue—significantly impacts your cost.
+Here's a look at the average prices for common roof repair projects:

 Roof leak $360–$1,550